Criticism of advertising: Media and corporate censorship

 Because of these dependencies, a widespread and fundamental public debate about advertising and its influence on information and freedom of speech is difficult to obtain, at least through the usual media channels: it would saw off the branch it was sitting on.
 "The notion that the commercial basis of media, journalism, and communication could have troubling implications for democracy is excluded from the range of legitimate debate" just as "capitalism is off-limits as a topic of legitimate debate in US political culture".

 An early critic of the structural basis of US journalism was Upton Sinclair with his novel The Brass Check in which he stresses the influence of owners, advertisers, public relations, and economic interests on the media.
 In his book Our Master's Voice: Advertising the social ecologist James Rorty (1890–1973) wrote:The gargoyle's mouth is a loudspeaker, powered by the vested interest of a two-billion dollar industry, and back of that the vested interests of business as a whole, of industry, of finance.
-It is never silent, it drowns out all other voices, and it suffers no rebuke, for it is not the voice of America?
+It is never silent, it drowns out all other voices, and it suffers no rebuke, for is it not the voice of America?
 That is its claim and to some extent it is a just claim...

 It has taught us how to live, what to be afraid of, what to be proud of, how to be beautiful, how to be loved, how to be envied, how to be successful..
 Is it any wonder that the American population tends increasingly to speak, think, feel in terms of this jabberwocky?
 That the stimuli of art, science, religion are progressively expelled to the periphery of American life to become marginal values, cultivated by marginal people on marginal time?